The Minimum Number of $4$-Cycles in a Maximal Planar Graph with Small Number of Vertices: Introduction

 \section{Introduction}

+A \emph{planar graph} is a graph that can be embedded in the plane, i.e., it can be drawn on the plane in such a way that no two edges intersect except at their end vertices.
+Such a drawing is a \emph{plane graph}.
+A \emph{maximal planar} is a planar graph such that adding an edge between any two non-adjacent vertices results in a non-planar graph.

 For a maximal planar graph $G$, denote $C_4(G)$ to be the number of 4-cycles in the graph.
 Hakimi and Schmeichel \cite{hakimi} obtained a lower bound for $C_4(G)$ when the number of vertices is $n\geq 5$.
 It has been shown that for any maximal planar graph $G$ on $n$ vertices, with $n=5, 12$ or $n\geq 14$, $C_4(G)\geq 3n-6$.
-Indeed, if $n=5$, there is only a unique graph and the number of 4-cycles is 9.
-For $n\geq 12$ and $n\neq 13$, it is shown in \cite{hakimi2} that, there is a 5-connected maximal planar graph with the indicated number of vertices.
-Since after deleting an edge in a maximal planar graph we obtain a face bounded by a 4-cycle, and each edge represents a unique face (the only case where two edges represent the same face is when $G=K_4$), and so $C_4(G)\geq 3n-6$.
-Now if there is any other cycle of length 4 in the graph, then it should be a 4-vertex cut set.
+Indeed, if $n=5$, there is only a unique maximal planar graph and the number of $4$-cycles is 9.
+For $n\geq 12$ and $n\neq 13$, it has been shown in \cite{hakimi2} that there is a 5-connected maximal planar graph with the indicated number of vertices.
+Since after deleting an edge in a maximal planar graph we obtain a face bounded by a 4-cycle, and each edge represents a unique $4$-face (the only case where two edges represent the same face is when $G=K_4$), and so $C_4(G)\geq 3n-6$.
+Now if there is any other cycle of length 4 in $G$, then it should be a separating $4$-cycle, i.e., a cycle of length three such that there are vertices of $G$ in both the exterior and interior region of the cycle.
 However, there is no 4-vertex cut set as the graph is 5-connected.
 Therefore, the bound is sharp.

-For maximal planar graphs $G$ with $n$ vertices, $n=4$ or $6\leq n\leq 11$ or $n=13$, in \cite{hakimi}, the authors indicated their conjecture about the minimum number of 4-cycles in the graph.
-In this note we confirm their conjecture for each such value of $n$.
+In \cite{hakimi} the authors indicated their conjecture about the minimum number of $4$-cycles in the maximal planar graphs of $n$ vertices, where $n=4$ or $6\leq n\leq 11$ or $n=13$.
+In this note, we confirm their conjecture for each such value of $n$.
+In addition to the conjecture, the authors gave the maximal planar graphs attaining each value indicated in their conjecture.